-Policy: Students may request for a Leave of Absence if they are in good academic standing.
+Policy: Students may petition for a Leave of Absence.
 A Leave of Absence assures that students retain their admissions status during periods in which they cannot actively pursue the degree for personal, health, or other unforeseen reasons.
 A Leave of Absence is granted for up to one year.
-After that a student must submit a re-enrollment request before reenrolling.
-The Hatfield School of Government abides by PSU enrollment policies, detailed in the 2015-2016 PSU Bulletin.
+After that time a student must request re-enrollment before reenrolling.